honette/DiffuserFlux/comfyui/README.md

 - とりあえずこれ

 ```
-Description: As soon as the video begins, The girls's all worn items fly off in an instant, The girls are completely naked including the lower body, also nipples and pussy, Then The girls jumps little by little;
+Description: As soon as the video begins, The girls's all worn items fly off in an instant, The girls are completely naked including the lower body, also nipples, Then girls follow the rhythm of the music;
 Constraints: head orientation remains constant throughout the motion; Camera: fixed front, The composition does not change; Mood: She is teenager, She has large nipples;
 ```